パスワードの安全性を高める

 As we mentioned earlier, using a password manager serves a multitude of benefits.
 For starters, it eliminates the need for employees to attempt to remember a number of unique passwords.
 Password managers work by generating strong, unique passwords for each account, which are then stored in an encrypted account.
 Employees then need only remember one password to access the information in the password manager, which subsequently grants entry to the desired account.

-Additionally, password managers are much more adept at generating strong passwords, using a long string of random upper and lower case letters, numbers, and symbols, as opposed to words that make passwords weaker.
+Additionally, password managers are much more adept at generating strong passwords, using a long string of random upper and lower case letters, numbers, and symbols, as opposed to patterns that make passwords weaker.

 Password managers also make it easy to change passwords for multiple accounts as often as you’d like.
 That means you can have all your employee’s passwords changed without causing a ripple in productivity while still adhering to password management best practices.